tribesthatmaybe/tribesthatmaybe.github.io/pages/playing.md

 # Dev Server

 The Tribes That May Be crew runs a development server.
 It is currently open to anyone with a registered Minecraft account.
-You can connect to it at `ttmb-dev.spmc.co`.
+You can connect to it at `ttmbdev.spmc.co`.
 Nothing here should be considered more than temporal, we do a lot of explosives based testing.
 We make use of [stickypiston](https://stickypiston.co/) for hosting and they are pretty great.
 This server should always be up to date with the alpha releases on Curseforge.
 I